-3500 Writing for Business Success (4 sh)
+3500 Writing for Business Success (4 sh) GESAL

 Drawing upon the fundamentals of effective writing, this course helps students to further develop successful written communication skills, and to create the types of documents commonly used in professional environments.
 Students will apply a writing process to complete the kind of practical writing projects commonly required in the workplace.
 Emphasis is placed on the process of completing any on-the-job writing assignment and the specific formats most often used.
 It covers such business writing topics as style and format, audience analysis and adaptation, document design, informative, negative and persuasive messages, reports, and job search materials.
-Prerequisite: Successful comple-tion of GS 2080 or permission of the instructor.
+Prerequisite: GS 2080.